COVID-19 HCBS Provider Information

 Family Care Safety Registry (FCSR)

 Graduate Nurses may be hired to complete Authorized Nurse Visit tasks.
-Family Care Safety Registry filing is still required (see above for further guidance).
+Family Care Safety Registry filing is still required.

 General Health Evaluations